tydaeus/notes/git/common_commands.md

 * `git status` shows what changes have been made since last commit, and which have been staged
 * `git diff --cached|--staged` shows the staged changes against the HEAD

+## Reverting Changes

+### git checkout (most common)
+Use `git checkout -- FILE` to replace FILE with the latest version from HEAD.

+### git reset
+`git reset` allows you to remove commits from the current branch.
+Recommended for use on private branches only.

+For example, `git reset HEAD FILEPATH` will remove any commits to FILEPATH that are not part of HEAD.
+Note that this does not modify the file, just what changes to the file have been committed.

+### git revert
+Note that `git revert` cannot be restricted to a single file; it operates on the entire tree.